justinpille/deck/README.md

 # deck

-This module generates and exports an array of 50 objects (no jokers) with the follwoing signature:
+This module generates and exports an array of 50 objects (no jokers) with the followoing signature:

 ```javascript
 {